Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- "Free" skills, that are not triggered by another skill, (e.g. Zone of Control attacks) now increment the `::Const.SkillCounter`
 - Add `::Const.Difficulty.StartingResources` with entries for each difficulty setting for the starting resources on a new campaign
 - Add `HD_MinConditionForPlayerDrop`, `HD_ConditionThresholdForDrop`, `HD_MinConditionForDrop` and `HD_BaseDropChance` to control drop behavior of helmets and body armors
 - Automatically include `_config.nut` file, if it exists in the data folder for quickly applying personalized squirrel changes.
 This file is loaded during `::Hooks.QueueBucket.Late`